semgrep/semgrep-docs/docs/metrics.md

 # Metrics

-Semgrep CLI may collect usage data via anonymized metrics to help improve the product.
+Semgrep may collect usage data via non-identifiable aggregate metrics to help improve the product.
 This document describes:

 - the principles that guide data-collection decisions
-- how to opt-in to Semgrep’s anonymized metrics
+- how to opt-in to Semgrep’s metrics
 - the breakdown of the data that are and are not collected
 - how data is used to make Semgrep better